farallons/sea-lion/README.md

 ---

-- Generate the prime numbers up to and including a number (less than or equal to the max u32 value, 4294967295)
+- Generate the prime numbers up to and including a number

       cd prime
       cargo run [<number>]

+  The number must be positive and less than or equal to 4294967295 (the max u32 value)

-  If no number is specified, all primes up to 4294967295 are generated.
+  If no number is specified, all primes up to 4294967295 are generated

 - The generated primes are stored in the file _result.prime_